 Insulate the Pipes

 Piping insulation does a great deal of good for preventing pipes from freezing.
 Usually, insulation material is cheap to purchase from most hardware stores.
+You can insulate it with heat tape or foam sleeves that fit over the pipes.
 Installation means wrapping it around the exterior of the pipes exposed to the cold or cold air.

 This step can stop most inside, exterior wall, and outside pipelines from freezing.
 However, sometimes external heating systems might be necessary.